Field Explosives Detection: IMS, ETD, Canines and Raman

 What a canine detects is not a single compound but an odour signature, a mixture of primary explosive vapours, decomposition products, solvent residues from manufacture, and plasticiser volatiles from blending.
 Semtex H, a Czech-manufactured plasticised explosive used in several high-profile attacks including the Lockerbie bombing of 1988, contains RDX and PETN together with a plasticiser.
 Dogs trained to its odour signature detect the composite, not a single molecule.
 This is both a strength (it makes evasion harder) and a training challenge (the odour signature varies between lots and between fresh and aged samples).

 The ATF's National Canine Division in Virginia trains dogs using the Odor Signature Program, which uses a standardised panel of explosive odour signatures across at least ten substance families.
 The US TSA Canine Training and Certification Programme (CTCP) sets the federal standard for aviation security dogs, with handler-dog teams evaluated every 90 days using blind hides at minimum.
 The UK Metropolitan Police Explosives Ordnance Disposal and Search (EODS) dog teams train under the National Police Chiefs' Council (NPCC) Dog Legislation Officer guidance, with operational certification by the College of Policing.
-DRDO in India runs the Canine Research and Training Centre in Meerut (under the Defence Research Development Establishment), which trains both military and paramilitary dogs including CRPF and BSF units, using the same ten-substance panel validated against IED threats documented in the Indian subcontinent.
+In India, military and paramilitary canine training including explosives detection is conducted at the Remount and Veterinary Centre and College in Meerut (under the Indian Army's Remount Veterinary Corps), which trains both army and paramilitary dogs including CRPF and BSF units, using substance panels validated against IED threats documented in the Indian subcontinent.

 The standard ten-substance panel used across US, UK, and NATO-aligned programmes includes: TNT, RDX, PETN, ANFO, black powder, smokeless powder, TATP, HMTD, potassium chlorate mixture, and ammonium nitrate.
 Individual programmes add or substitute based on regional threat intelligence.
 Australian Federal Police canine teams certified under the AFP Canine Training Unit add ANNM (ammonium nitrate fuel oil with nitromethane) to their panel, reflecting its use in Australian bush-country vehicle bomb threats.